 Where do I get it?
 Biergarten!

-Other Notes: If you are getting tired of beer, the Bärenjäger Honey & Bourbon is a honey liquor that is a good choice as well.
+Other Notes: Tired of beer?
+The Bärenjäger Honey & Bourbon is a honey liquor that is a good choice as well.

 If you want even more beer, you can get flights at the German pavilion as well to try a few!